Private Graduate Student Loans

 What are Private Student Loans:

-Private alternative loans help bridge the gap between the cost of attendance and the amount of financial aid you receive.
-Eligibility for private education loans depends on your credit score and may require a credit-worthy co-signer.
+Private student loans help bridge the gap between the cost of attendance and the amount of financial aid you receive.
+These are credit-based loans that are usually borrowed by the student and will most likely require a credit-worthy co-signer for the loan to be approved.
+Eligibility for private student loans depends on your credit score, your income and your debt as the financial institutions offering these loans review your ability to repay the loan.

-We encourage you to research all your loan options before applying.
+We encourage students to research all their loan options before applying.
 It is important to note that all lenders can change their loans on a moment's notice.
-To find the best alternative loan program for you, you may view some of the private loan programs offered by accessing the FinAid.org website.
-BE SURE TO VISIT INDIVIDUAL LENDER WEBSITES FOR THE MOST UP-TO-DATE INTEREST RATES, TERMS AND CONDITIONS OF THE LOAN PROGRAMS.
+To find the best private student loan program for you, we suggest you visit individual company websites for the most up-to-date interest rates, terms and conditions of the loan program they offer.

 Applying for Private Loans:

 Loan applications for most private student loans are completed online.
 It is the student's responsibility to follow-up with the lending institution to ensure that they have received all requested documents needed to finalize the loan.
 Once the lender has all required information from the student borrower and co-signer (if applicable), the lender notifies the school if the loan is approved.
 The Financial Aid Office adds approved loans to the student’s financial aid award and notifies the student.

 The University of New Haven must have the approved private loan 10 days prior to the due date on the student’s tuition bill.
 Most private student loans are disbursed directly to the University and are credited to the student’s account.
 If you requested the loan for the full academic year, funds will be disbursed in two equal installments, fall and spring.
 Please note that the university does not receive the actual disbursement of the loan until after the first day of classes for the semester.

 As part of the application process you will be required to provide the Self-Certification form to the lending institution you select for the processing of your loan.
 This form will be provided by your lender however the university is also required to provide you with a copy.